-The Friends of Handforth Station have developed several events to help celebrate Railway 200.
+The Friends of Handforth Station developed several events to help celebrate Railway 200.
 These are described in detail below.
 For more information about any of these events, contact us.

 “Poems Down The Line” – April onwards

-VE Day Celebrations Saturday 10th May
+VE Day Celebrations Saturday 10th May 2025

 FoHS ran a stall at Handforth’s VE day celebrations on Saturday 10th May.
 It included a display entitled “The Role of Handforth’s Military Railways During World War Two”, and focussed on RAF 61MU and the army branch line to Hall Road.

-HMES “Open Day” Saturday 17th May
+HMES “Open Day” Saturday 17th May 2025

 The following Saturday, 17th May, FoHS volunteers hosted a joint “Open Day” with Handforth Model Engineering Society who run the miniature railway in Handforth’s Meriton Road Park.
 HMES generously donated the profits made from running their miniature train rides to the Railway 200 charity (Alzheimers Research).
-We hope to run another session at the end of Summer 2025.

-First time on a train – June
+First time on a train – mid June 2025

 In the middle of June, FoHS talked to a very excited group of four and five year olds (and school staff) from St Benedict’s Primary School Reception class about trains and railways.
 This included pictures of Handforth and its station, emphasised how to stay safe around rail travel, and opened their eyes to to what life must have been like before trains.